Ice-Hazymoon/slidev-addon-slidepods/README.md

 - **Single tap** 🎯 go to the next slide ⏭️.
 - **Double tap** 🎯 go to the previous slide ⏮️.

+Tip: Due to restrictions in Chrome or other browsers, automatic audio playback doesn't always work.
+Therefore, you'll need to manually click the play button before starting your presentation.

+Some headphones stop listening for click actions when removed from your ears.
+You'll need to cover the sensor area with your finger for them to continue working.

 ## 💻 Compatibility